Moseley Bog: History

 In 1984 Moseley Bog hosted the first ever International Dawn Chorus Day, organised by the Urban Wildlife Trust, founded in Birmingham in 1980 and now the Wildlife Trust for Birmingham and the Black Country.
 The whole site was declared a Local Nature Reserve (LNR) by Birmingham City Council on 17 July 1991.
 Much of the area comprising Moseley Bog had been declared a Site of Special Scientific Interest (SSSI) in 1980.
 However, following its LNR declaration and re-evaluation by English Nature the site was denotified as an SSSI on 21 July 1992, but remains a locally designated Site of Importance for Nature Conservation (SINC).
 In 2000 it was formally renamed Moseley Bog and Joy's Wood Local Nature Reserve.

 In August 2006 a public consultation on proposals to conserve the site, enhance access and encourage a wider audience was launched.
 In March 2010, a lottery grant of £376,500 was awarded for improvements and restoration while management of the site was leased to the Wildlife Trust for Birmingham and the Black Country by the city council.
 On 26 June 2011, a formal reopening was conducted by the Lord Mayor of Birmingham, Councillor Anita Ward.

 It is a popular meeting place for local Pagan groups, including the Daughters of Frya – Oera Linda Order of Priestesses and Dinas Canolog – The Grove of the Central City.
-Since 2011 it has also been the venue for the In Memory of a Free Festival event at the summer solstice.
+In 2011 it was the venue for the In Memory of a Free Festival event at the summer solstice.